-Thinking about selling your home?
 Getting your home ready before putting it on the market is critical for a successful sale.
 And knowing how to do it right can mean the difference between getting the best price possible or leaving money on the table, between selling your home quickly or letting it languish on the market for months.
 This first step is crucial when preparing a house for a successful sale.

 Buyers love space, and the best way to make your home look as spacious as possible is to remove excess possessions.
-The excess should be anything you don’t absolutely need to function on a day-to-day basis while your home is on the market — perhaps half or more of your belongings, unless you’re already a minimalist.
+The excess should be anything you don’t absolutely need to function on a day-to-day basis while your home is on the market — perhaps half or more of your belongings unless you’re already a minimalist.

 As part of the decluttering process, you should also depersonalize your home.
-Put away family photos, pet photos, kids’ artwork, and anything else that might make it hard for potential buyers to envision the home as theirs.
+Put away family photos, pet photos, kids’ artwork and anything else that might make it hard for potential buyers to envision the home as theirs.

-Unless you’re selling your home as a fixer-upper (and you’re okay with discounting the price), you need to repair anything that needs fixing.
+Unless you’re selling your home as a fixer-upper (and you’re OK with discounting the price), you need to repair anything that needs fixing.
 A turnkey home will command the highest price and will give you the fewest headaches after the buyer’s home inspection (in fact, you might want to do a seller’s home inspection first).

 Enlist your real estate agent or someone who can see your home with a neutral eye, like a friend who only visits occasionally, to help you walk through and around your home and identify every item that’s not in top condition.
 Does your roof have missing shingles?
 Are the gutters and downspouts leaking or not functioning properly?
 Is the siding damaged?
 Is the mailbox unstable?
 Look for leaky faucets, loose doorknobs, squeaky hinges, and cracks or stains on walls and ceilings.
 You’ll need to fix all these problems so your home will seem immaculately cared for when buyers visit.

 Deodorizing your home is an important part of cleaning.
 You don’t want visitors to smell the diaper pail, the litter box, the trash can, or last night’s dinner.
-Besides taking out the trash, try letting in fresh air, lighting scented candles, setting up reed diffusers, spraying fabric freshener, changing the linens, and baking cookies.
+Besides taking out the trash, try letting in fresh air, lighting scented candles, setting up reed diffusers, spraying fabric fresheners, changing the linens, and baking cookies.
 Once you’re done, get someone who doesn’t live with you to give you an honest assessment of your home’s odor so buyers won’t be turned off by any lingering smells.
 Don’t forget to clean the garbage disposal and the microwave.

 If you can afford professional home staging, great!
 It will save you time and help you create a vibe that you probably couldn’t achieve on your own.
 Home stagers know not only what looks good from a design standpoint but what helps a home sell for top dollar.
 If professional staging isn’t in your budget or you don’t want to bother with it, take these steps on your own.

-Sit Back and Sell
+Last But Not Least: Sit Back and Sell

-If you complete these steps to get your home market ready, you’ll be under contract before you know it.
+If you complete these steps to get your home market-ready, you’ll be under contract before you know it.
 For help listing and pricing your home, and getting it ready to sell, contact us to get connected with a Denver real estate broker today.